How to Increase Insurance Client Retention

 AgencyBloc's Automated Workflow helps insurance agencies stay on top of client communication with minimal effort.
 Once you identify the touchpoints you want to make, create a workflow that will automatically trigger when the event arises.

-When you use automation, you're making certain you communicate with your clients when you should.
-You're ensuring nothing falls through the cracks.
+When you use automation, you're making certain you communicate with your clients when you should and that nothing falls through the cracks.

 Insurance customers are relationship buyers.
-If you want to increase client retention, your relationships with your current clients have to always come before gaining new clients.
-And two ways to put your client relationships first is to identify their coverage gaps and to keep the lines of communication open.
+Your relationship with your current clients should always come first if you want to increase client retention.
+And three ways to put your client relationships first is to identify their coverage gaps, keep the lines of communication open, and provide an outstanding onboarding experience.

 Start communicating more often with clients right now!